FZJ-INM1-BDA/voluba-mriwarp/docs/usage.md

 To perform probabilistic region assignment in _voluba-mriwarp_ follow these steps:

 ![icon](images/1.png) **Select the input MRI scan to inspect.**
-The <mark>Input NIfTI</mark> has to be in NIfTI format (.nii or .nii.gz) and contain the whole brain of the subject.
+The <mark>Input NIfTI</mark> has to be in NIfTI format (.nii or .nii.gz) and has to contain the whole brain of the subject.
 You can either manually type in the path to the file or you can choose the input MRI scan in the file explorer by clicking <mark>...</mark>.

 ![icon](images/2.png) **Choose the output folder containing the warping results.**
 Probabilistic region assignment can only be performed if a transformation from the input to MNI152 space exists.
 If the chosen input MRI scan is already in MNI152 space, select **yes** for <mark>Input already in MNI152</mark>.
 In this case, no transformation is applied during region assignment as the individual brain scan itself is already aligned.
 Otherwise, _voluba-mriwarp_ will search the matching transformation matrix `filename_transformationInverseComposite.h5` in the given <mark>Output folder</mark>.
 Please change the location to the folder where the warping results for the given <mark>Input NIfTI</mark> were written to.
 If there are no results to this MRI scan yet, you need to [warp the input](#warping) first.